Nodeclipse/www.nodeclipse.org/updates/polyglot-maven-ide-pack/index.md

 Now you can `mvn dependency:tree` within project subfolders.

-Without `.mvn/extensions.xml`, you can specify pom file like `mvn -f pom.yaml`
+Without `.mvn/extensions.xml`, you can specify pom file like `mvn -f pom.groovy`

 Thanks to @vsipuli